kernelkit/infix/doc/boot.md

 ![System boot flowchart](img/fail-secure.svg)

 1. Before mounting `/cfg` and `/var` partitions, hosting read-writable data like `startup-config` and container images, the system first checks if a factory reset has been requested by the user, if so it wipes the contents of these partitions
- 2. Linux boots with a device tree which is used for detecting generic make and model of the device, e.g., number of interfaces.
+1. Linux boots with a device tree which is used for detecting generic make and model of the device, e.g., number of interfaces.
 It may also reference an EEPROM with [Vital Product Data](vpd.md).
 That is where the base MAC address and per-device password hash is stored.
    (Generic builds use the same MAC address and password)
- 3. On every boot the system's `factory-config` and `failure-config` are generated from the YANG[^2] models of the current firmware version.
+1. On every boot the system's `factory-config` and `failure-config` are generated from the YANG[^2] models of the current firmware version.
    This ensures that a factory reset device can always boot, and that there is a working fail safe, or rather *fail secure*, mode
- 4. On first power-on, and after a factory reset, the system does not have a `startup-config`, in which case `factory-config` is copied to `startup-config` -- if a per-product specific version exists it is preferred over the generated one
+1. On first power-on, and after a factory reset, the system does not have a `startup-config`, in which case `factory-config` is copied to `startup-config` -- if a per-product specific version exists it is preferred over the generated one
- 5. Provided the integrity of the `startup-config` is OK, a system service loads and activates the configuration
+1. Provided the integrity of the `startup-config` is OK, a system service loads and activates the configuration

 ### Failure Modes

 So, what happens if any of the steps above fail?

-**VPD Fail**
+#### VPD Fail

 The per-device password cannot be read, or is corrupt, so the system `factory-config` and `failure-config` are not generated:

 1. First boot, or after factory reset: `startup-config` cannot be created or loaded, and `failure-config` cannot be loaded.
 The system ends up in an unrecoverable state, i.e., **RMA[^3] Mode**
- 2. The system has booted (at least) once with correct VPD and password and already has a `startup-config`.
+1. The system has booted (at least) once with correct VPD and password and already has a `startup-config`.
 Provided the `startup-config` is OK (see below), it is loaded and system boots successfully

 In both cases, external factory reset modes/button will not help, and in the second case will cause the device to fail on the next boot.

+> [!NOTE]
 > The second case does not yet have any warning or event that can be
 > detected from the outside.
 This is planned for a later release.

-**Broken startup-config**
+#### Broken startup-config

 If loading `startup-config` fails for some reason, e.g., invalid JSON syntax, failed validation against the system's YANG model, or a bug in